Deer momee and dadee

-More telling than the increase or decrease in IQ, however, is the difference in the quality of life these two groups enjoyed.
+However, the difference in the quality of life these two groups enjoyed is more telling than the increase or decrease in IQ.
 When these children reached young adulthood, another follow-up study brought the following to light: “The experimental group had become productive, functioning adults, while the control group, for the most part, had been institutionalized as mentally retarded.”

 High heritability does not imply immutability

 Human life can be compared to a game of cards.
-At birth, every person is dealt a hand of cards — his genetic make-up.
+At birth, every person is dealt a hand of cards — their genetic makeup.
 Some receive a good hand; others a less good one.
 Success in any game, however, is almost always a matter of erudition.
-It is undeniably so that there are often certain innate qualities that will give one person an advantage over another in a specific game.
-However, without having learned the game and without regular and rigorous practice, nobody will ever become a champion at any game.
+It is undeniably so that certain innate qualities often will give one person an advantage over another in a specific game.
+However, nobody will ever become a champion at any game without having learned the game and without regular and rigorous practice.

-In the same way, the outcome of the game of life is not solely determined by the quality of a person’s initial hand of cards, but also by how he takes part in the game of life.
-His ability to take part in the game of life satisfactorily, perhaps even successfully, will be determined to a very large extent by the quality and quantity of education that he enjoyed.
+In the same way, the outcome of the game of life is not solely determined by the quality of a person’s initial hand of cards but also by how they take part in the game of life.
+Their ability to take part in the game of life satisfactorily, perhaps even successfully, will be determined largely by the quality and quantity of education they enjoy.

 Dyslexia success stories

 Below are stories of eleven children who received specialized help and overcame their dyslexia symptoms.